tarantool/doc/doc/reference/reference_sql/sql.rst

 make it clear that the first column is column1 from table1 and the second column is column2 from table2.

-The rules are sometimes relaxed for compatibility reasons.
-Some non-letter characters such as $ and « are legal.
+The rules are sometimes relaxed for compatibility reasons, for example some non-letter characters such as $ and « are legal in regular identifiers.
-Delimited column identifiers may begin with characters other than letters or underscores.
 However, it is better to assume that rules are never relaxed.

 The following are examples of legal and illegal identifiers.